suikarum1/suikarum1.github.io/README.md

 - Fractals, illusions, and multi-scale perception
 - Consciousness, emergence, and neuroscience
 - Physics-informed models
-- Cryptography, compression, and representation
+- Cryptography, linguistics, and representation
-- Latent space geometry and signal processing

 All posts aim to balance intuition and citation — drawing from academic papers, system design, and experimental ideas.
 Some posts are inspired by daily work in machine learning infrastructure and dynamic modeling, others by long-standing questions in philosophy of mind or symbolic systems.